 Powers and Duties of Company Liquidator in Voluntary Winding Up

-Any organisation that is formed and registered under the Companies Act, 2013 means a company.
-The incorporation under this Act makes it a separate entity and gives it a separate legal status from the members forming it.
-So, if a company can be incorporated by following the legal procedure, then it can also be terminated under the same Act by following the prescribed procedure for its closure.
-The Companies Act lays out the procedure and other formalities to finish off the company business, erasing its existence completely from the books of companies.
+Any organisation that is formed and registered under the Companies Act, 2013, is a company.
+Incorporation under this Act makes it a separate entity and gives it a distinct legal status from its members.
+If a company can be incorporated by following the legal procedure, it can also be terminated under the same Act by following the prescribed procedure for its closure.
+The Companies Act outlines the procedures and formalities for winding up a company, erasing its existence from the books of companies.

 What is Winding Up?